redelivre/post-format-gallery-widget/README.md

 **License:** GPLv2 or later
 **License URI:** http://www.gnu.org/licenses/gpl-2.0.html

-Display images from your galleries saved under the post format Gallery.
+Display in a widget images from your galleries saved under the post format Gallery.

 ## Description ##